What Aquatic Plants do Freshwater Fish not Eat

 • Prune plants that grow to exceed tanks

-Most plants are fast-grow, so pruning is an essential part.
-If the plants grow to exceed tanks, the plants of this part may be decomposed, you can use scissors to cut away the part.
+Most plants are fast-growing, so pruning is an essential part.
+If the plants grow to exceed the tanks, the plants of this part may be decomposed, you can use scissors to cut away the part.
 If you do not have much time or attention to do this job, it is better to choose slow-grow ones.

 • Clean the water weekly